Minty Kitchen

 Expert Tips

-• Don’t skip browning!
-Browning the meat adds a depth of flavor, and the browned bits form the base of the sauce.
-Make sure the pot is fully heated before adding the beef, or it won’t sear properly.
+Don't skip browning! - This crucial step adds depth of flavor, and those browned bits become the base of the sauce.
+Make sure the Dutch oven is fully heated on medium-high before adding the beef chunks so that they can sear properly.
 Brown in batches to avoid overcrowding the pot.
 This will help the meat sear and not steam.

 Ingredients